fatimp/REVAnalyzer/docs/structure.rst

 Structure and pipeline
 ======================

-The pipeline of REVAnalyzer is schematically presented at the figure below:
+The pipeline of PARSE is schematically presented at the figure below:

 .. image:: images/fig_framework_doc.png
     :align: center